Argent77/A7-NoEENPCs/A7NoEENPCs/readme/readme.txt

       Beregost.
     BG2:EE:
     - The Silver Dragon Scales can be taken from the dead body of Adalon if you decide to attack her.
+Cespenar can forge something out of it later in ToB.
     - A second copy of the scales can be looted from the body of "The Huntress" which is guarding the final seal at the lowest level of Watcher's Keep.
     - The Holy Long Sword of Tyr +3 can be found in the maze level of Watcher's Keep, more specifically in the room where you have to defeat the Demon Wraith.
-    - The Helm of the Noble +1 can be purchased from Ribald Barterman and a merchant in Trademeet.
+    - Helmets of the Noble +1 can be purchased from Ribald Barterman and a merchant in Trademeet.
     - You can attempt to pickpocket a Rod of Shadowstep from Saemon Havarian in Amkethran.
-    - Potions of Clairvoyance can be bought from Roger the Fence and Sister Farielle in Saradush.
+    - Potions of Clairvoyance can be bought from Roger the Fence in the sewers below the Temple District and from Sister Farielle in Saradush.
     - The Abyssal Blade is now in possession of Raamilat in Suldanessellar.
-    - I have also added the very powerful "The Brass Blade +5" to the game.
+    - I have also added the very powerful "Brass Blade +5" to the game.
       It belongs to Dorn's questline, but is currently unused.
 You can loot it from Berenn in the Temple of the Fire Giants.